BDUG/l4rerust/docs/build.md

 ## Building for ARM

 Use `scripts/build.sh` to build the project.
-The script removes previous build artifacts before compilation (the same effect as passing `--clean`).
-Provide `--no-clean` to skip this cleanup when iterating.
+By default the script reuses previous build artifacts so incremental builds are faster.
+Pass `--clean` (or select “Clean out directory before build” in the interactive menu) to remove old artifacts before compilation, and use `--no-clean` to explicitly request reuse in automation.

 Built components and images are collected under the `out/` directory.
 Every bootable `.elf` (and any generated `.uimage`) discovered under